Swisscom: Modern times

 In 2019, Swisscom paid CHF 240 million to TX Group for the acquisition of the outstanding 31% stake in Swisscom Directories AG.

 On 17 April 2019, Swisscom began to deploy its 5G network.
-At present, the company delivers 5G service in 110 cities and villages including Zurich, Geneva and Bern as well as rural and touristic regions.
+At present, the company delivers 5G service in 110 cities and villages including Zürich, Geneva and Bern as well as rural and touristic regions.

 In June 2019, Swisscom, SK Telecom and Elisa together launched the world's first 5G roaming service.
 From 17 July 2019, Swisscom customers with a 5G mobile phone were given access to the new 5G data network in Finland and by the end of July in South Korea.
 At the same time, Swisscom customers database exceeded 6 million mobile subscriptions.

 On 1 June 2022, Urs Schaeppi stepped down from his position as CEO of Swisscom and was succeeded by Christoph Aeschlimann.

-In January 2023, Brand Finance named Swisscom as 'strongest brand in Europe and the third strongest brand in the world', just behind Google and YouTube.
+On March 15, 2024, Swisscom signed a binding purchase proposal to acquire 100% of Vodafone Italia for €8 billion, with the goal of merging it with Fastweb.
+The transaction is expected to be completed by the first quarter of 2025.
+As part of the agreement, Vodafone will continue to provide certain services to Fastweb, as well as grant the use of its brand for a maximum period of five years.

+On April 3, 2024, Fastweb also entered the electricity market.

+A July 2024 opinion poll revealed that a majority of Swiss voters oppose the complete privatization of Swisscom whereby the Swiss government would sell its majority stake.
+67% of respondents expressed opposition to the sale of the federal government's stake in the telecommunications company, while only 26% were in favor (the rest were undecided).
+This opposition was consistent across supporters of all major political parties and linguistic regions of the country.

+In September 2024, the Antitrust Authority published a notice of investigation and launched an inquiry.
+Swisscom announced that the European Commission had approved the acquisition of Vodafone Italia under the Foreign Subsidies Regulation.
+The transaction was also approved by AGCOM and AGCM in November and December 2024, respectively.

+On December 31, 2024, Swisscom, through Fastweb, completed the acquisition of Vodafone Italia, giving rise to Fastweb + Vodafone.

-Business Areas
+Business areas

 Swisscom consists of the customer segments Residential Customers, Business Customers & Wholesale and IT, Network & Infrastructure.
 The Group also comprises the Digital Business division and Group companies such as Fastweb in Italy.
 In addition, there are other Group companies in the individual business lines.